wsn-newsletter Subscribe to WSN.

 NBA Betting Rules for Overtime

-As you probably know, NBA games never end in a tie.
-In regards to sports betting this means that your moneyline and point spread bets include overtime.
+NBA games never end in a tie.
+This means that your moneyline and point spread bets include overtime.

 How Does Live NBA Betting Work?

 Betting on NBA games isn’t limited to just wagering before the game starts.
-Nowadays it’s possible to make bets during the game in a wagering format called live betting, also called in-game or in-running betting.
+You can make bets during the game in a wagering format called live betting, also called in-game or in-running betting.

 One of the most interesting aspects of live betting is that oddsmakers have less time to research and make accurate estimations.
 Since they are more rushed, they are more likely to make errors in judgement.
 Bets with added value can be found with a sharp eye.